drunkard/ceph-readable-doc/html/_sources/mgr/prometheus.rst.txt

 ========
 ..
 Notes

-Counters and gauges are exported; currently histograms and long-running averages are not.
-It's possible that Ceph's 2-D histograms could be reduced to two separate 1-D histograms, and that long-running averages could be exported as Prometheus' Summary type.
+Counters and gauges are exported.
+Histograms and long-running averages are currently not exported.
+It is possible that Ceph's 2-D histograms could be reduced to two separate 1-D histograms, and that long-running averages could be exported as metrics of Prometheus' ``Summary`` type.

-Timestamps, as with many Prometheus exporters, are established by the server's scrape time (Prometheus expects that it is polling the actual counter process synchronously).
+Timestamps, as with many exporters, are set by Prometheus at ingest to the Prometheus server's scrape time.
+Prometheus expects that it is polling the actual counter process synchronously.
 It is possible to supply a timestamp along with the stat report, but the Prometheus team strongly advises against this.
-This means that timestamps will be delayed by an unpredictable amount; it's not clear if this will be problematic, but it's worth knowing about.
+This would mean that timestamps would be delayed by an unpredictable amount.
+It is not clear if this would be problematic, but it is worth knowing about.